iiever/cat-searcher/client/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-The list of available breed id is in this link: https://api.thecatapi.com/v1/breeds
+The list of available breed id is in this link : https://api.thecatapi.com/v1/breeds

+Enter four letter to search, more than 4 letter is unavailable.